freqtrade/freqtrade/docs/webhook-config.md

 Different payloads can be configured for different events.
 Not all fields are necessary, but you should configure at least one of the dicts, otherwise the webhook will never be called.

-### Webhookbuy
+### Webhookentry

-The fields in `webhook.webhookbuy` are filled when the bot executes a long/short.
+The fields in `webhook.webhookentry` are filled when the bot executes a long/short.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`